Cortina d'Ampezzo is definitely the most famous ski resort in Italy and undoubtedly one of the most famous in the world.

 Whether you love downhill skiing or snowboarding, whether you prefer cross-country skiing or you are a fan of ski mountaineering, on this page you'll find all the information you are looking for to ski in Cortina d'Ampezzo.

 ... the first Italian ski school was founded in Cortina d'Ampezzo...

-Maybe not everyone knows that the skiing tradition in Cortina has roots firmly anchored in the past, the first Italian ski school was founded in Cortina d'Ampezzo in 1933 and since then the Pearl of the Dolomites has always been at the center of the international ski scene.
+Maybe not everyone knows that the skiing tradition in Cortina has roots firmly anchored in the past: the first ski school in Italy was founded in Cortina d'Ampezzo in 1933.
+Since then, the Pearl of the Dolomites, has always been at the center of the international ski scene.

-There's not only downhill skiing, for lovers of cross-country skiing there are about 70 km of trails, in addition to a sports center equipped with artificial snow and an illuminated path, to train even after sunset.
+There's not only downhill skiing.
+For the lovers of cross-country skiing there are about 70 km of trails, in addition to a sports center equipped with artificial snow and an illuminated path, to train even after sunset.

 As mentioned earlier, Cortina's bond with downhill skiing is as old as skiing itself.
 Internationally renowned athletes have trained on these mountains, the 1956 Winter Olympics took place here, many competitions of the 2026 Winter Olympics will be held here and athletes of the caliber of Kristian Ghedina have been forged here.

 In order to ski, first of all, you need to have a ski pass.
 For this reason, the first institution with which you should interface is the Skipass office via Marconi, that you can also reach on their website.
 Once the bureaucracy is sorted out, you can finally think about where to go skiing.

 If you need to rent or buy equipment, you don't have to worry, there are several rentals and sports shops that can help you.